Marije Vermeulen, 1976 Delft

 Education: 2008 mentoring by Jan van der Ploeg, via Kunstenaars&Co

 2003 Academy of Arts, Den Bosch department: autonomous painting and drawing

 1999 Hout (wood) & Meubilering (furniture) College, Amsterdam artisan furnituredesign and making

 1997 Academy of Arts Arnhem department: fashiondesign

-Marije Vermeulen makes paintings and wallpieces in which color, energy and brightness are important elements.
-The work is made up with precisely divided, tightly executed forms and patterns.
+Marije Vermeulen makes paintings and wall pieces in which color, energy, and brightness are important elements.
+The work is made up of precisely divided, tightly executed forms and patterns.
 It is painted contrasty in even or dissolving colors.
-The origin of shapes, partitions and combinations of color, is found in observations and a process of extensive sketching.
+The origin of shapes, partitions, and combinations of color is found in observations and a process of extensive sketching.
 The contradiction between restrained execution and rich exuberance gives a controlled and at the same time dynamic image.

 The work is based on romantic and exotic cliché images that give evidence of a life full adventure, glamour and traveling.
 Palm tree silhouettes, sunsets, wide beaches, boulevards with parading people, colored parasols, cocktails, white villas, tropical gardens, luxury hotels and sunlit swimming pools.
 Besides these observed sources she also uses images from an elaborately collected archive of pictures from glossy fashion and lifestyle magazines.
 The titles of the paintings refer to these escapist sources, this in contrast to the titles of the wall pieces which refer mostly to an act in the making process.